 The Prestashop marketplace has a selection of over 3000 themes that you can choose from the only downside is that none of these are free.
 Prices start from a £54.99 but if you are looking for free themes, there are plenty out there from third party developers and you can find them with a quick online search.

-PrestaShop offers all the main payment gateways via their module catalogue, the likes of PayPal, Stripe and Klarna are all free to install but if you need to use Worldpay or SagePay, then you will have to pay £64.99 to use them.
+The Prestashop module catalogue offers all of the big names such as PayPal, Stripe and Klarna and they are all free to install but if you need to use Worldpay or SagePay, then you will have to pay £64.99 to use them.

 PrestaShop have partnered PayPal to create PrestaShop checkout that allows you to take payments via credit or debit card, along with PayPal in one gateway, this has been done to not only make it easier for you as the website owner to manage but also streamlines the checkout process.
 It is definitely something that is worth checking out.